CactiLab/BYOTee-Build-Your-Own-TEEs/hardware-generation/README.md

 # build-your-own-TEE
 This is a python3 script.
-Run command : python3 parse_config.py
+Run command : `./parse_config.py -d config_json_File_path`.
+We need to specify the configuration jason file with -d as the argument to the script.
+Example: `./parse_config.py -d ./Examples/config.json`

 # Test cases:
 To test different files you have to modify the configuration file name in the `parse_config.py` file.
-    Line number 6: configFile = 'config.json' change `configFile` variable to any desired name.

     # Test case 1 (oneTEE_config.json):
         This test create one Trusted Execution Environment along with one cortex-A processor on the PS side.
 There will be two peripherals, one UART and one GPIO